computproteomics/vsclust/README.md

 Be aware that the tool does allow only one user to run the background R calculations at a time.
 Therefore the app might become temporarily irresponsive.
 However, multiple sessions are separated and your data won't be shared between sessions or overwritten.

 ### Implementation on own computer

+The easiest option is to use the docker image:

+*docker pull veitveit/vsclust

+*docker run -t -i -p 3838:3838 veitveit/vsclust

+and access the server through http://localhost:3838/VSClust/

 You can run the shiny app from the server.R or ui.R files using [Rstudio](http://rstudio.com) or run the app on a [shiny-server](https://www.rstudio.com/products/shiny/shiny-server/)

 Be aware that you need to have all files, the R libraries described in Installation *and* the modified e1071 library installed.